 I've made a Live CD image with an installer and uploaded the ISO to my Amazon S3 account.
 You can grab the ISO here.
 The old install guide still applies.

-1) This has no business showing up on reddit.
+Before I start running my mouth without thinking, some disclaimers: 1) This has no business showing up on reddit.
 It's a journal entry from a dumb kid who played for a few hours.
 I'm acutely aware of it.
 Also, there would be no post (no code) at all if cgibbard (Cale) in #haskell hadn't been so damn helpful.
 Thanks also goes out to olsner, ski, yitz and Twey.
+2) This post is completely programming related for readers of my blog who aren't interested in that.

 I've been increasingly enamored with Haskell recently.
 Back in March I picked up Real World Haskell and read through 3 chapters stopping short of finishing the last 3 exercises in Chapter 3 one day over spring break.
 School and real life caught up with me unfortunately and I've just now had time to sit down with Haskell again.
-I've been following the language pretty heavily since February and read a number of Dons blogs on things like writing simple unix tools.
+I've been following the language pretty heavily since February and read a number of Dons blogs onthingslikewriting simple unix tools.
 That's proof enough of disclaimer #1.

 Looking back over some of the RWH stuff, I stumbled upon mention of a book by Italo Calvino called Cosmicomics.
 Cosmicomics is just a cool word.
 I decided to see how many words like it I could generate.
 That is, how many words could I generate that are anagrams smushed together by a shared letter.
 Naturally, I decided it'd be fun to try to do it in Haskell.